atulkrishnathakur/docker_commands/README.md

     image: nginx:stable # Uses the stable version of the official Nginx image
     container_name: nginxcontainer # Custom name for the container
     ports:
-      - "8082:90" # Maps port 80 on the host to port 80 in the container.
+      - "8082:90" # Maps host machine port 8082 with container port 90.
 Here port map as <hostport>:<containerport>
     volumes:
       - ./nginx-dev.conf:/etc/nginx/nginx.conf:ro # Mounts the custom Nginx configuration file in read-only mode.
 It is bind mount.
 It is not persistent valume
     depends_on: